 The reality is, over a third of Oregon drivers are getting by with the lowest possible insurance coverage that is legally allowed, or no insurance at all.
 If you are struck by a driver who carries no insurance or not enough coverage, you have to pay for a lot of your expenses yourself; that is, until SB 411 was activated.

 The following is an example of how your insurance coverage used to work:

 - Driver A is injured in an automobile accident that was the fault of Driver B, who has the minimum liability coverage of $25,000.
 Driver A also has minimum UIM coverage of $25,000.
 Driver A’s insurance company pays nothing as both of these policies “cancel each other out.”
 If Driver A’s insurance coverage was worth $100,000, his insurance company would only pay $75,000, or the difference between his policy’s coverage and Driver B’s.

 Now, thanks to SB 411, insurance companies are required to “stack” liability and UIM coverage to provide the maximum coverage possible for the injured party.
 In this situation, of two parties who each have the minimum $25,000, the injured party would be entitled to $50,000 by receiving damages from the at-fault driver’s policy and by filing a claim against his own policy.

 Although critics of the law claim insurance rates will go through the roof, this is a huge advantage for injured persons.
 To take full advantage of the new law, contact your insurance provider and request your policy be renewed if it has not been since before January 1, 2016.
 If you have been seriously injured in an automobile accident, you deserve to make the most out of your insurance coverage.
-At Rizk Law, our attorneys specialize in auto insurance claims negotiations.
+At Rizk Law, our car accident attorneys in Portland, OR specialize in auto insurance claims negotiations.
 Contact Rizk Law today for a free legal consultation.
+Ph: 503.245.5677.